-The variations of the cost function after each iteration are represented in Figure 5.
-The functional H is not convex and as a consequence a large number of iterations are needed before approaching the minimum.
 The steep drops in the cost function are due to the use of logarithmic barriers to enforce the constraints.

 IV.
-CONCLUSION
+Conclusion

 A continuous flow Eulerian model for Air Traffic Networks was analysed, and the existence and uniqueness of a solution to the system of hyperbolic partial differential equations established.
 The second part of the article dealt with an optimal control problem for which the control variables were the junction coefficients.
-A continuous adjoint approach was applied to a network with 16 links and 5 junctions and a numerical simulation implemented.
-A comparison was made between the aircraft flows on the three outgoing links of a given junction with and without a control strategy.
-In the absence of control, the aircraft flows frequently increased over the required limit while they were maintained below this limit at all times when the routing strategy was applied.
+A fully discretised adjoint approach was applied to a network with 16 links and 5 junctions and a numerical simulation implemented.
+A comparison was made between the aircraft flow on the final link with and without a control strategy.
+In the absence of control, the aircraft flow frequently increased over the required limit while it was maintained below this limit at all times when the routing strategy was applied.
 The results obtained show the efficiency of this method in alleviating airspace congestion through the optimal routing of flights.
-Future endeavours would include a comparison with the discrete adjoint method established in [14] for this problem, and last but not least, developing a new model of Air Traffic flows that would allow optimal control problems similar to the one studied in this article to be numerically solvable at the scale of an entire center (a center containing on average 200 to 300 links) in a short amount of time.
+Future endeavours would include a comparison with the continuous adjoint method established in for this problem, and last but not least, developing a new model of Air Traffic flows that would allow optimal control problems similar to the one studied in this article to be numerically solvable at the scale of entire sectors (a sector being on average 200 to 300 links) in a short amount of time.